nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > Representatives shall be     apportioned among the several States  according to
 # NPl             VX    NSg/VX V/J         P     D   J/D     NPrSg/V V/J       P
 > their respective numbers , counting the whole number  of persons in each State ,
 # D     J          NPrPl/V .
-V        D   NSg/J NSg/V/J P  NPl/V   P  D    NSg/V .
+V        D   J     NSg/V/J P  NPl/V   P  D    NSg/V .
 > excluding Indians not   taxed .
 But     when    the right   to vote  at any   election for the
 # V         NPl     NSg/C V/J   .
 NSg/C/P NSg/I/C D   NPrSg/J P  NSg/V P  I/R/D NSg      C/P D
 > choice of electors for President and Vice      President of the United States  ,